MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 This results in the following network security group rules:

 1. Allowing internet traffic into the APP GW subnet (HTTPS 443).
-2. Allowing traffic from the APP GW subnet to the load balancer for the front end tier virtual machines (HTTPS 433).
+2. Allowing traffic from the APP GW subnet to the front end tier virtual machines (HTTPS 433).
 3. Allowing traffic from the front end tier virtual machines to the app tier load balancer (HTTPS 443).
+4. Allowing traffic from the app tier load balancer to the app tier virtual machines (HTTPS 443).
-4. Allowing traffic from the app tier virtual machines to the data tier load balancer (SQL 1433).
+5. Allowing traffic from the app tier virtual machines to the data tier load balancer (SQL 1433).
-5. Allowing traffic from the data tier load balancer to the data tier virtual machines (SQL 1433).
+6. Allowing traffic from the data tier load balancer to the data tier virtual machines (SQL 1433).
-6. Allowing traffic between data tier virtual machines (SQL 1433)
+7. Allowing traffic between data tier virtual machines (SQL 1433)

 Configure the SQL pattern first and then repeat this process with the remaining tiers.
 Here are the configurations for the rules that confine network traffic for a single application tier.

-#### Rule 4 - Allow traffic from app tier virtual machines to the data tier load balancer (SQL 1433)
+#### Rule 5 - Allow traffic from app tier virtual machines to the data tier load balancer (SQL 1433)

 In the network security group for the app tier subnet, navigate to **Inbound Security Rules**, and select **Add**.
 Populate the list with the following: